changzhihang/changzhihang.github.io/_posts/archie/2024-02-21-archie-chapter1-en.md

 Archie didn’t say a word.
 He knew from experience that anything he did could send Thord into a fit of rage, and he didn’t want to trigger that.
 Not now for sure.

 After a long moment, Thord spoke, his voice rough and low.
 “So, it’s just you and me then, is it?”

-Archie nodded.”
+Archie nodded.

-“Thord sucked at his teeth and grimaced.
+Thord sucked at his teeth and grimaced.
 “You’re going to pay for this.”

 Archie’s jaw dropped.
 “But I didn’t have anything to do with this!
 I barely fought at all!”